-Beginning this year, the annual review and allocation of funds for Joint Institutes has been conducted in a separate process involving the UT System, ORNL and the Office of the Vice Chancellor for Research & Engagement so as to better reflect the dual reporting function of these institutes to UT and ORNL.
+Beginning this year, the annual review and allocation of funds for Joint Institutes has been conducted in a separate process involving the UT System, ORNL and the Office of the Vice Chancellor for Research and Economic Development so as to better reflect the dual reporting function of these institutes to UT and ORNL.
 Funding for the Joint Institutes is provided from the UT-Battelle LLC management fee and does not involve STIR resources.

-The reviewers for this year’s ORU proposals were drawn from the Research Council, other members of the Faculty Senate, faculty members at large, and the Office of Research and Engagement.
+The reviewers for this year’s ORU proposals were drawn from the Research Council, other members of the Faculty Senate, faculty members at large, and the Office of Research and Economic Development.
 The review criteria were:

 - Are the stated purpose and goals clear and specific enough to be measurable?
 Is there a clear big idea?